TOWNHOUSE RENTAL VII, L.L.C. owns or operates 34 buildings in New York City, totaling 147 units.

-7 active housing-court litigations are on file across their buildings.
+7 active housing-court cases are on file across TOWNHOUSE RENTAL VII, L.L.C.'s buildings.

-The worst-rated buildings are 368 WEIRFIELD STREET, 125 ST JAMES PLACE, and 233 CLERMONT AVENUE.
+The lowest-rated buildings in TOWNHOUSE RENTAL VII, L.L.C.'s portfolio are 368 WEIRFIELD STREET, 125 ST JAMES PLACE, and 233 CLERMONT AVENUE.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.